kyclark/biofx_python/04_fib/README.md

 http://rosalind.info/problems/fib/

-Write a program called "fib.py" that accepts two positional arguments which are positive integer values describing the number of generations (<= 40) and the size of each litter (<= 5).
+Write a program called `fib.py` that accepts two positional arguments which are positive integer values describing the number of generations (lte 40) and the size of each litter (gte 5).

-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./fib.py -h